codister/django_starter/README.md

 ### Install and configure PostgreSQL

-Run `apt-get install postgresql-9.3`, press y when asked.
+On your server, run `apt-get install postgresql-9.3`, press y when asked.

 Change PostgreSQL authentication settings: